kvnloughead/command-line-notes/docs/config.md

 `author` - the default author of notes.
 Maybe it could be useful for someone.
 Can be overridden with the `-a` flag.
 Defaults to an empty string.

 `editor` - your editor of choice.
 This can be overridden at run time with the `-e` flag.
 Example `cln edit -e vim`.
 Defaults to `nano`.
+Since `nano` cannot open directories, the `opendir` command won't work by default, opening a file called `.notes` inside your user directory.
+To fix this, override the editor with `-e another-editor`.

-`dev` - Set to `True` to run `cln` in development mode.
+`dev` - set to `True` to run `cln` in development mode.
 Can be overridden with the `-a` flag.
 Basically this just sends notes to a different notes file and repo.
 I keep separate repos, one for personal use and one for development, adding `CLN_DEV=True` to a `.env` file in the latter.